-We have obtained the MAS' approval to adopt the IRBA for the majority of our portfolios, with 26 per cent of our exposures treated under AIRB and 66 per cent under FIRB.
+We have obtained the MAS' approval to adopt the IRBA for the majority of our portfolios, with 24 per cent of our exposures treated under AIRB and 67 per cent under FIRB.
 We apply the SA for the remaining portfolios which are immaterial in terms of size and risk profile and for transitioning portfolios.
-We will progressively migrate our transitioning portfolios, such as UOB Indonesia's exposures, subject to the approval of the MAS.
+We will progressively migrate our transitioning portfolios, such as UOB Indonesia's exposures to IRBA, subject to the approval of the MAS.

-For exposures subject to the SA, we use approved ECAI ratings and prescribed risk weights based on asset class in the computation of regulatory capital.
+For exposures subject to the SA, we use approved ECAI ratings and prescribed risk weights based on asset class to compute regulatory capital.

-The ECAIs used are Fitch Ratings, Moody's Investors Service and Standard & Poor's.
+The ECAIs used are Fitch Ratings, Moody's Investors Service and S&P Global Ratings.
 They are mainly in the Bank asset class.
 ECAI ratings are mapped to a common credit quality grade prescribed by the MAS.

-Market Risk
+Market risk

-Market risk refers to the risk of loss to us from movements in the market rates or prices (such as changes in interest rates, foreign exchange rates, equity prices, commodity prices and credit spreads) of the underlying asset.
+Market risk refers to the risk of loss from movements in the market rates or prices (such as changes in interest rates, FX rates, equity prices, commodity prices and credit spreads) of the underlying asset.

 Market risk is governed by the ALCO, which meets monthly to review and to provide directions on market risk matters.
 The Market Risk Management and Balance Sheet Risk Management (BSRM) Divisions support the BRMC, RCC and ALCO with independent assessment of the market risk profile of the Group.